 A sentence can comprise clauses and other phrases.
 A phrase is a group of words.
 A clause is a group of words that contains a subject and a predicate.
 A clause can be dependent or independent.
 An independent clause expresses a complete thought.
 A dependent clause modifies an independent clause or part of it.

-A simple sentence contains only one subject and one predicate: Barack Obama is a socialist.
+A simple sentence contains only one subject and one predicate: Donald Trump is a narcissist.

-A complex sentence contains at least one independent clause and one dependent clause.
-Barack Obama is a socialist who misunderstands the Constitution.
+A complex sentence contains at least one independent clause and one dependent clause: Donald Trump is a narcissist who misunderstands the Constitution.

-A compound sentence contains at least two independent clauses.
-Barack Obama is a socialist, and he has a lot of shady associates.
+A compound sentence contains at least two independent clauses: Donald Trump is a narcissist, and he has a lot of shady associates.

-A compound-complex sentence contains (you guessed it!) at least one dependent clause and two independent clauses: Barack Obama is a socialist who misunderstands the Constitution, and he has a lot of shady associates.
+A compound-complex sentence contains (you guessed it!) at least one dependent clause and two independent clauses: Donald Trump is a narcissist who misunderstands the Constitution, and he has a lot of shady associates.

 Every word, phrase, and dependent clause in a sentence represents a part of speech.
 The eight parts of speech are: